aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to XLAM in Android Applications or Online App" h2="Export OTT to XLAM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to XLAM conversion is a useful feature for Android applications.
+OTT is a file format used for creating documents, spreadsheets, and presentations.
+XLAM is a file format used for creating Excel spreadsheets.
+By converting OTT to XLAM, users can create Excel spreadsheets with the same content as the OTT file.

+<h2>How Aspose.Total Helps for OTT to XLAM Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to XLAM conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate OTT to XLAM conversion feature inside Android applications.
+It includes the feature-rich document manipulation and conversion API Aspose.Words for Android via Java, which can be used to convert OTT to HTML.
+After that, Aspose.Cells for Java can be used to convert HTML to XLAM.
+This way, users can easily convert OTT to XLAM and create Excel spreadsheets with the same content as the OTT file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}